-Sampson's mother was instructed by an angel of the Lord to not drink alcohol, right from the time she was to conceive Sampson.
+Samson's mother was instructed by an angel of the Lord to not drink alcohol, right from the time she was to conceive Samson.

-Abstinence from alcohol was one of the consecration requirements for bringing forth such an Anointed vessel as Sampson.
+Abstinence from alcohol was one of the consecration requirements for bringing forth such an Anointed vessel as Samson.